 PLA is a bioplastic and is one of the standard materials for this technology, along with ABS (Acrylonitrile Butadiene Styrene).

 - Pros – Excellent visual quality, Easy to print with

 - Cons- Low impact strength

-Nylon is one of the most widely used commercial FDM materials and it possesses a good combination of tensile strength and toughness.
-Generally used for rapid prototyping concept validation models, prototype parts for visual design validation, production toolings such as jigs, fixtures, and manufacturing aids.
-It can also be used for low volume production parts with less demanding functional parts.
+Nylon is one of the most widely used commercial FDM materials, and it possesses a good combination of tensile strength and toughness.
+Generally used for rapid prototyping concept validation models, prototype parts for visual design validation, and production toolings such as jigs, fixtures, and manufacturing aids.
+It can also be used for low-volume production parts with less demanding functional parts.

 - Pros – High strength, Excellent wear, and chemical resistance

 - Cons – Low humidity resistance